mybb/docs.mybb.com/extend/index.md

 The items that are of interest to all types of users are the following:

-* Search - allows users to do an advanced search through the mods site.
+* Search - allows users to do an advanced search through the Extend site.

 * Most Popular Downloads - shows the most popular projects and the most recommended projects.